Nephos/DateMe/README.md

 # Infos

-The project allows you to manage your meetings by sharing pools.
+The project allows you to manage your meetings by sharing polls.

 # How does it work